bob-object-builder/bob/README.md

 # BOB

-**Bob** is a lightweight, declarative transpiler that allows you to define database schemas and queries using a simple, human-readable DSL (Domain Specific Language) in `.bob` files.
+**Bob** is a lightweight, declarative transpiler that allows you to define database schemas and queries using a simple, human-readable DSL (Domain Specific Language) called `bob`.
 Bob then converts these definitions into SQL code for various database engines, such as SQLite, MariaDB, and PostgreSQL.

 ## ❓ What is Bob?